 The way you use CTAs depends on what type of material you’re creating and what you want to achieve.
 That being said, it’s vital that you measure your CTAs.
 Determine what’s getting your users to click and what they’re not interacting with.
 This will give you a really good idea of what works – and what doesn’t – for your brand.

 Did you like this article?
 Subscribe to the Wix Content Blog for your dose of free expert writing tips, ideas and inspiration.
 You won’t regret it!
+You can also check out this guide for more beginner CTA tips.

 Ready to establish a powerful online presence?
 Create a website with Wix today!